How to Get Started with Boxing Training

 Picking the right boxing stance can be a little complicated, but between southpaw and orthodox, you can spot which is the best for you pretty quickly.
 Always keep that dominant hand where it needs to be for the best punching power!

 Finally, while we’re looking at punches, make sure you know the different types.
 Jabs alone aren’t going to be much of a workout, or they may get boring if that’s all you sue.
-Utilise hooks, jabs, swings, crosses; they're all great to use.
+Utilise hooks, jabs, swings, and crosses; they're all great to use.

 Once you have all of those things wrapped up, you should be good to go.
 Do what you can to give it your best shot, and you should be making some awesome progress in no time.
-Lace up and get going!
+Lace-up and get going!

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.